carlosrosan/Inspection_webapp/QUICK_START.md

-# Quick Start Guide - Auto PLC Data Loading
+# Auto PLC Data Loading

-## ✅ Implementation Complete!

-Your Django project now automatically loads PLC data from CSV into MySQL on every startup.
+This Django project will automatically loads PLC data from CSV into MySQL on every startup.

 ## How to Use